Why (Carly Simon song): Music video

 Simon released a music video for the song, which was filmed on the streets of New York City in 1982.
 Simon's daughter, Sally Taylor, also appears in the video, seen pouring a bottle of wine over a man's head.

 Reception

-Cash Box said that "Simon's vocal and Chic’s polyrhythm street groove proves just the right formula."
+Cash Box said that "Simon's vocal and Chic's polyrhythm street groove proves just the right formula."

+In 2015, Pitchfork ranked "Why" at No. 188 on their list of the 200 Best Songs of the 1980s.

 Later significance

-In 1989, the song re-surfaced on the Ibiza "Hacienda" scene, and cemented its status as a Balearic classic.
+Wham! notably covered the song during their last concert The Final in 1986.
+In 1989, "Why" re-surfaced on the Ibiza "Hacienda" scene, and cemented its status as a Balearic classic.
 Known for its bass-line and funky drums, it was then that the growing hip-hop scene in the US began to pick it up seven years after its original release.
 The song re-entered the UK charts the same year, reaching No. 56.
-In 1990, A Tribe Called Quest would heavily sample the song for a remix of their hit single, "Bonita Applebum (12" Why?
-Version)".
+In 1990, A Tribe Called Quest would heavily sample the song for a remix of their hit single, "Bonita Applebum".
 In 1999, British dancehall musician Glamma Kid heavily interpolated the song in "Why", which was also a top 10 UK hit.